-- 1. The Executive Board awards the degree: 'Bachelor of Arts if the Exam Board determined that you passed the final examination of the bachelor's degree program. - 2.
+- 1. The Executive Board awards the degree 'Bachelor's degree programme of xxx' if the Exam Board determined that you passed the final examination of the bachelor's degree programme. - 2.
 Once the degree has been awarded, you may include it in your own name entry (as referred to in Article 7.19a of the WHW).